molpopgen/fwdpy11/doc/pages/introexample.rst

     print(alive_metadata.dtype)

     # Note that alive_metadata does not own its data,
-    # which means that the numpy array is just a thin
+    # which means that the numpy array is just a
-    # wrapper to the C++ data, which means we have
+    # way to "view" to the C++ data without copying it.
-    # avoided making a copy.
     print(alive_metadata.flags)

 Let's look at some properties of the final generation using both the Python class